geerlingguy/ansible-role-composer/README.md

 You can install a specific release of Composer, e.g. `composer_version: '1.0.0-alpha11'`.
 If left empty the latest development version will be installed.
 Note that `composer_keep_updated` will override this variable, as it will always install the latest development version.

+    composer_version_branch: '--1'

+You can choose which major branch of composer you wish to use.
+Default is `--1` as the version 2 of composer just got release and may not be compatible yet.
+Note that `composer_keep_updated` will update the latest version available for this branch.

     composer_global_packages: []

 A list of packages to install globally (using `composer global require`).
 If you want to install any packages globally, add a list item with a dictionary with the `name` of the package and a `release`, e.g. `- { name: phpunit/phpunit, release: "4.7.*" }`.
 The 'release' is optional, and defaults to `@stable`.